dbayardAWS/intro-data-lake/lab1/NewLab1.md

 s3://lf-data-lake-bucket-[number]/
 ````

 where you replace [number] with you account id (without using hyphens).
-Your account id is shown on the top menu bar after the user name (which should currently be showing lf-admin).
+Your account id is shown on the top menu bar after the user name.

 ![screenshot](images/New0h.png)